KaarelKurik/conditional-plasticity/main.typ

 - $ell_1 plus.circle RR$ @haller:2022,
 - $C(K)$, where $K$ is a compact metrizable space with finitely many accumulation points (incl. $c tilde.equiv C(omega+1)$, i.e. the space of convergent real sequences) @fakhoury:2024 @leo:2022.

-In @haller:2022, Nikita Leo showed that the $ell_infinity$-sum of two strictly convex Banach spaces has a plastic unit ball.
-While the original proof does not directly apply to an arbitrary finite sum of strictly convex Banach spaces, a crucial step in the proof can be modified to suit this purpose.
+In @haller:2022, it was shown (with proof essentially due to Nikita Leo) that the $ell_infinity$-sum of two strictly convex Banach spaces has a plastic unit ball.
+While the proof does not directly apply to an arbitrary finite sum of strictly convex Banach spaces, a crucial step in the proof can be modified to suit this purpose.
 By generalizing this step, we can establish a similar but weaker property than plasticity, which only considers a specific class of 1‑Lipschitz bijections that is well-behaved with respect to extreme points.

 == Conventions, notation